 Posted by: The Department of Pathology and Laboratory Medicine at Cedars-Sinai Medical Center

-The Cedars-Sinai Medical Center Renal Pathology Section receives over 3600 adult and pediatric native and transplant renal biopsies annually from the Medical Center and surrounding communities.
+The Cedars-Sinai Medical Center Renal Pathology Section receives over 3700 adult and pediatric native and transplant renal biopsies annually (pre-COVID) from the Medical Center and surrounding communities.
 The Cedars-Sinai kidney transplant program is one of the most active and highly ranked in the country.
 All faculty participate in resident, student and fellow education and conduct independent and collaborative basic, translational or clinical research.
 Collaborations involve academic and community nephrologists both locally and internationally.
 Research is supported by department, medical center and federal research grants.